department-of-veterans-affairs/va.gov-team/products/decision-reviews/Supplemental-Claims/design/sourceofcontenttruth.md

 ## You submitted an Intent to File
 By starting this Supplemental Claim request, you automatically submitted an Intent to File.
 Your Intent to File will expire on February 7, 2024.

-**Note:** We found in our records a past Intent to File that expired on February 24, 2022.
+**Note:** We found in our records an Intent to File that expired on February 24, 2022.
 There are 2 possible reasons you have an expired Intent to File.
 You may have started an application that you didn't finish before the Intent to File expired.
 Or, you may have already submitted the claim connected to this Intent to File.

 What's an Intent to File? (expand) \